wilfredinni/pysheetComments/2019/March/python_comprehensions/python-comprehensions-step-by-step.md

 ## Set and Dict Comprehensions

 If you learned the basics of _List Comprehensions_...
-Congratulations! you just did it with [Sets](https://www.pythoncheatsheet.org/#Set-comprehension) and [Dictionaries](https://www.pythoncheatsheet.org/#Dictionaries-and-Structuring-Data)!
+Congratulations!
+You just did it with [Sets](https://www.pythoncheatsheet.org/#Set-comprehension) and [Dictionaries](https://www.pythoncheatsheet.org/#Dictionaries-and-Structuring-Data)!

 Set comprehension: